annaerdi/ctrl-hack-zk/README.md

 - Mobile Phones
 - classical telco infrastructure

+### Flow chart

+TBA

 ## Design thinking process:

 1. **Week 1 Problemspace:**  Profound understanding of the biggest Challenges of a telco enterprise and Blockchains technologycals impact.
-2. **Week 2 Solutoinspace:**  Outline the requirements for proximity-based blockchain certification.
+2. **Week 2 Solutionspace:**  Outline the requirements for proximity-based blockchain certification.
 Implementation of a basic (QR-) code based smart contract to bridge two DIDs with minimal frontend.

 ## Impact Assessment